Your Waco, TX, Dog Bite Lawyers

 How Will a Waco Dog Bite Lawyer Help Me?

 It can take days, if not weeks or months, to recover after a dog attack.
 You need to spend this time focusing on getting better.
 You can’t do this if you’re trying to navigate a complicated dog bite lawsuit on your own.
 Fortunately, you don’t have to.
-You can trust the experienced legal team at Lorenz & Lorenz, LLP for help.
+You can trust the experienced legal team at Lorenz & Lorenz, PLLC for help.

 Our attorneys will aggressively pursue compensation on your behalf because you deserve it.
 When you turn to us for help, we will: